mfarache/jekyll-now/_posts/2017-4-8-Using-docker-in-your-development-process.md

 ```
 docker run -it --rm -w /opt/maven -v $PWD:/opt/maven -v my-maven-volume:/root/.m2 maven:3.3-jdk-8 mvn clean install -f ./discovery-parent/pom.xml -DargLine="-XX:+TieredCompilation -XX:TieredStopAtLevel=1" -T 1C
 ```
-Once all the internet has been downloaded to your volume, it can be shared across all your development team and adding the offline flag your build will run much much faster.
+Once all the internet has been downloaded to your volume, it can be shared across all your development team and adding the offline flag your build will run much faster.
+However is fair to say that speed cannot be compared with a native build so we cannot see this approach as an improvement in productivity.
+Our Arquillian tests are time consumings and when run on a container you can go away and take not only one cup of coffee.
+Its soo slow!

+Lets assume for a moment that our project builds very fast and the difference with native build is less than 10%.
-Once our build ends there are multiple path alternatives we can take The first one would be build a image straight away and push to our own registry.
+Once our build ends there are multiple path alternatives we can take:

++ The first one would be build a image straight away and push to our own registry.
 I discussed several alternatives in a previous post
 [Using private docker registry alternatives][1]

 [1]: https://mfarache.github.io/mfarache/Using-private-docker-registry-alternatives/